glotzerlab/signac/doc/configuration.rst

 Configuration
 =============

+Signac is designed to be used with a MongoDB database as backend.
-In case that you want to use the database capabilities of signac you need to configure one or more multiple database hosts.
+Use signac-gui_ to configure one or more MongoDB database hosts.

-You can either create a configuration file manually or use signac-gui_ for configuration.
+Alternatively you can also create configuration files manually.

 .. _signac-gui: https://bitbucket.org/glotzer/signac-gui